10/30/2020

 Chairman and CEO

-No, that's not a target.
+No, no, that's not a target.
 That's where we are today.
 I mean, that is not aspirational.
-That's currently where we are and I want to point out that something that's really, really important which is, you know, we talked a little bit about on our script is the formation of a whole new business unit, the sustainability business unit within P&P which really is going to help a lot of our customers really make the transition to sort of the new energy future.
-So I mean, I think, you know, nobody is going to transition this in a month or a year or two.
-But what we've done and what we're doing is really creating a whole new sustainability infrastructure in P&P and really all our business units to create a business structure which is going to be much more sustainable alignment of the needs of the planet and society in general.
-I think it might be even the most needed in P&P where a lot of our customers are really looking at what the future of energy looks like and we want to be part of the solution to create that bridge.
+That's currently where we are.
+And I want to point out something that's really, really important, which is, you know, we talked a little bit about on our script is the formation of a whole new business unit, the sustainability business unit within P&T, which really is going to help a lot of our customers really make the transition to sort of the new energy future.
+So, I mean, I think, you know, nobody's going to transition this in a month or a year or two.
+But what we've done and what we're doing is really creating a whole new sustainability infrastructure in P&T and really all our business units to create – a business structure which is going to be much more sustainable in alignment with the needs of the planet and society in general.
+I think it might be even the most needed in PMT where a lot of our customers are really looking at what the future of energy looks like, and we want to be part of the solution to create that bridge.

 speaker